bmolnar91/workbook/module_web_with_python.md

 #### What’s the difference between TCP and UDP?

-TCP and UDP are the most commonly used protocols in the _TCP/IP model's_ Transportation layer.
+TCP and UDP are the most commonly used protocols in the _TCP/IP model's_ **Transportation layer**.
 TCP is a _connection-based_ protocol and UDP is a _connection-less_ protocol, meaning: TCP establishes a connection between a sender and receiver before data can be sent.
 UDP does not establish a connection before sending data.

 **TCP (Transmission Control Protocol)**:

 TCP is a **connection-based** protocol that provides a reliable flow of data between two computers.
-When two applications want to communicate to each other reliably, they **establish a connection** (TCP/IP three-way handshake) and send data back and forth over that connection.
+When two applications want to communicate to each other reliably, they **establish a connection** (**TCP/IP three-way handshake**) and send data back and forth over that connection.
 TCP guarantees that data sent from one end of the connection actually gets to the other end and in the **same order it** was sent.
 Otherwise, an error is reported.

-The Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), and Telnet are all examples of applications that require a reliable communication channel.
+HTTP, FTP, and Telnet are all examples of applications that require a reliable communication channel.
 The order in which the data is sent and received over the network is critical to the success of these applications.
 When HTTP is used to read from a URL, the data must be received in the order in which it was sent.
 Otherwise, you end up with a jumbled HTML file, a corrupt zip file, or some other invalid information.

 > A TCP connection is analogous to **making a telephone call**.
 If you want to speak to Aunt Beatrice in Kentucky, a connection is established when you dial her phone number and she answers.
 You send data back and forth over the connection by speaking to one another over the phone lines.

 **UDP (User Datagram Protocol)**:

 UDP is a **connection-less** protocol that sends **independent packets of data**, called **datagrams**, from one computer to another with **no guarantees about arrival**.

 For many applications, the guarantee of reliability is critical to the success of the transfer of information from one end of the connection to the other.
 However, other **forms of communication don't require such strict standards**.
 In fact, they **may be slowed down** by the extra overhead or the reliable connection may invalidate the service altogether.

 > Sending datagrams is much like **sending a letter through the mail service**: The order of delivery is not important and is not guaranteed, and each message is independent of any others.

 An example: ping.
 The purpose of the **ping command** is to test the communication between two programs over the network.
-In fact, ping needs to know about dropped or out-of-order packets to determine how good or bad the connection is.
+In fact, ping needs to know about **dropped or out-of-order packets** to determine how good or bad the connection is.
 A reliable channel would invalidate this service altogether.

 > Ping is a computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.
 Ping time is the network latency between a player's client and the game server as measured with the ping utility or equivalent.